veracruz-project/veracruz/COMPONENTS.markdown

 `no_std`) and those which use both the standard library and off-the-shelf Rust libraries for e.g. machine learning.
 Examples use Xargo to build a custom set of core Rust libraries before building the examples.
-- Freestanding Chihuahua: this is a version of the Chihuahua WASM execution engine (see above) that has been wrapped in a command line interface, and is intended to allow offline testing of Veracruz programs outside of an enclave.
+- Freestanding Execution Engine: this is a version of the WASM execution engine (see above) that has been wrapped in a command line interface, and is intended to allow offline testing of Veracruz programs outside of an enclave.
-See `./freestanding-chihuahua --help` for more information on invoking the offline execution engine, and the different configuration options available.
+See `./freestanding-execution-engine --help` for more information on invoking the offline execution engine, and the different configuration options available.
 - The Veracruz support library (`libveracruz`): this is a Rust support library for writing Veracruz programs.
 It abstracts the Veracruz ABI, exposing a